miracle2k/onkyo-eiscp/README.rst

 Onkyo eISCP Control
 ===================

-Python library to control Onkyo receivers over Ethernet.
+Script to control Onkyo receivers over Ethernet.

+Also usable as a Python library.

 Installation
 ------------